 Tighten the screws and check the connection.
 Ensure the connection is secure and there are no loose wires.

 How To Bridge An Amp With 2 Subs

-Most amplifiers when bridged, cannot provide enough power to drive a sub with an impedance less than 4 ohms.
+Most amplifiers when bridged, cannot provide enough power to drive a sub with an impedance of fewer than 4 ohms.
 To bridge an amp with 2 subs, you will need to run them in stereo which does absolutely no good for sub duty.

 Wire the amplifier with each subwoofer on separate bridged channels and expect good results.

 For the many amplifiers, the right negative and the left negative are the primary signal outputs.
 You will need to first locate the amp terminals before bridging a two-channel amp or a four-channel amp.

 You should however avoid wiring the subs in series as that will not deliver much volume and power from the system.

 What’s The Best Way To Bridge A Subwoofer